 The Duct Cleaning Process + Ductwork Maintenance

 1. The supply and return networks are “zoned,” or separated, so they can be cleaned independently.
 This is typically done by removing the furnace filter, inserting it into a plastic bag and reinserting it into the furnace.
+“Zoned” is an important step that we need to adhere to every time we conduct duct cleaning.

 2. An access hole is cut into the supply plenum and the flex duct from the HEPA-AIRE Vacuum inlet is connected to the plenum with a quick-connect attachment collar.
 The powerful vacuum creates high-velocity air movement within the supply ductwork to transport loosened dirt and contaminants out of the ductwork and into the vacuum’s filtration/collection system.